tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 Dictionary of the best combination of hyperparameters found by the BO.
 </blockquote>

-<strong>model: class</strong>
+<strong>estimator: class</strong>
 <blockquote>
-Model instance with the best combination of hyperparameters fitted on the complete training set.
+Estimator instance with the best combination of hyperparameters fitted on the complete training set.
 </blockquote>

 <strong>predict_train: np.ndarray</strong>